 Recommendation 4-2: If feasible, applicants should be required to define project success in terms of short, medium and long-term project outcomes.
-We define short term as occurring within the project funding cycle (1-2 years); medium term as occurring within the Action Plan funding cycle ( $\leq$ 5 years); and, long term as occurring over a longer time period than a single Action Plan (>5 years).
+We define short term as occurring within the project funding cycle (1-2 years); medium term as occurring within the Action Plan funding cycle (\leq 5 years); and, long term as occurring over a longer time period than a single Action Plan (>5 years).
 This information could be used as assessment criteria during the GLRI proposal review process.

 Recommendation 4-3: GLRI project proposals should be required to estimate when project outcomes are expected to materialize and how long they are expected to last.
+They should include a rationale for their estimates.
 Requiring applicants to include a description of what long-term ecological success looks like in their project proposal (e.g., by asking them to estimate how long invasive species will be controlled after the proposed project is completed) would make it easier for the agencies to compare project proposals in terms of duration and longevity.